Clastify logo

 C.

-A catalytic site that converts all signalling chemicals into products
+A catalytic site that converts acetylcholine into an inactive product

 D.

-A binding site with complementary shape and chemical properties to the ligand
+A binding site with shape and chemical properties complementary to acetylcholine

 Question 2